fabric8io/docker-maven-plugin/doc/migration-0.9.x.md

-The old version of the plugin combined some task: E.g. if you used `docker:start` or `docker:pull` a `docker:build` was done implicitely.
+The old version of the plugin combined some task: E.g. if you used `docker:start` or `docker:pull` a `docker:build` was done implicitly.
 In order to make stuff more explicite and easier to understand this is not the case anymore.
-So, when you bind to a lifecycle phase you have to add all steps explicitely:
+So, when you bind to a lifecycle phase you have to add all steps explicitly:

 ```xml
 <executions>